Seasonal Home Insurance: Coverage for Vacation & Second Homes Explained

 Flood, Wind, and Earthquake Coverage

 Like primary home policies, seasonal home insurance rarely includes flood or earthquake coverage by default.
-If your beach house is in a FEMA flood zone, you'll need a separate flood insurance policy — either through the National Flood Insurance Program (NFIP) or a private carrier.
-Coastal homes in states like Florida may also require a separate wind/hurricane deductible, which can range from 1% to 10% of your dwelling's insured value.
+If your beach house is in a FEMA-designated flood zone (Zone A/AE or V/VE) and you have a federally backed mortgage, flood insurance is mandatory, either through the National Flood Insurance Program (NFIP) or a private carrier.
+Coastal homes in states like Florida may also require a separate hurricane deductible, which typically ranges from 2% to 10% of your dwelling's insured value.

 State Farm logo